kbundy/astr119-2023/session_notes/class_demo_notes_session-08.md

 	a = np.array([1,2,3,4])
 	type(a)

-	a.ndim  # This is an "instance" or property (not a function) a.size
+	a.ndim  # This is an "instance" or attribute (not a function) a.size

 	# 2D array